 Then after the barrage of Grandval, the river la Truyère fall down in lake of Lanau, where we are.

 After 13 kms of sealing navigation, starting at 400 meters from the campsite, this site is exceptionnel because the only acces on it, is by the water.
 In fact, no walking circuit, no roads, the acces to the islands on the lake will project you in a protected space « Natura 2000 ».

 Early in the mornings, you will can see the bigs animals drinking in the lake, deers and hinds, but also the hawk flying in their area Milan, royal Milan, couple of Balbuzards, if you look in the sky.

-A day on the lake with canoë, with your family picnic on the island in the middle of the lake of Lanau, and little swim if you fall dawn into the river, it’s happening ! take care, she can be fresh…
+Start at the nautic base… with your family picnic on the island in the middle of the lake of Lanau, and little swim if you fall dawn into the river, it’s happening ! take care, she can be fresh…

 The river La Truyère retake his circuit just after the barrage of Lanau, the campsite is situated up the lake, and from our terrass we can also have a look on the lake but also on the valley discovering the river in his natural part.